CensusNL/LaravelTestProject/Readme.md

 # Laravel test project

 A simple test project for testing some Laravel functionality.
+Commit your code to a new/existing branch with your username.
+Committed code in review will be downloaded by Census and deleted from Github.

 ## Development